indimail/tinydnssec/tinydnssec-x/curvedns-0.88/INSTALL-curvedns.md

 For people in a hurry, a (very) short instruction:

 1. Be sure to have [libev](http://software.schmorp.de/pkg/libev.html) (+ dev headers) installed
+2. If your system has libsodium, install it
+   a) If libsodium is installed
+      ./default.configure
+   b) If libsodium is not installed, then you have to build libnacl included in this package
-2. `./configure.nacl` - this takes a while
+      ./configure.nacl` - this takes a while
 3. `./configure.curvedns` - answer possible questions
 4. `make`
 5. Copy both `curvedns` and `curvedns-keygen` to your preferred path.